 Personally I don't know why someone would not take a chance He is listening.
 This life is difficult and I personally want every advantage possible.
 I also know God will be there if someone takes a small step of faith and tries to communicate, and sometimes when we are in a hopeless situation is when we finally put our pride aside and reach out.

-After some time the first plea offered was 16 felonies with a 40 year sentence, 20 suspended, so 20 years in prison.
+I was in county for a total of 13 months, 389 days.
+The first plea offered was 16 felonies with a 40 year sentence, 20 suspended, so 20 years in prison.
 Months later the second plea was a 20 year sentence, 10 suspended, so 10 years in prison.
 I had been praying for a deferred sentence (if I complete probation without infractions it is removed from my record) and was hopeful God would come through.
 I took a risk and signed an open plea for the 8 felonies, saying "I am guilty, do with me as you will."

-Ultimately at sentencing they said a deferred sentence is for a crime, not a crime spree, and by the grace of God I got five years of probation.
+Ultimately at sentencing they said a deferred sentence is for a crime, not a crime spree.....
+By the grace of God I got five years of probation.
 It was certainly better than the 450 max I was initially facing!
 I was released from jail to the streets, after over a year not seeing trees or grass, focusing on anything more than 30 feet away, wearing anything other than orange, turning a door handle or flipping a light switch.
 It was an intense experience, overwhelming for sure.

 I reopened my facebook after about a year to connect with guys I did time with to see how they are and have someone to hang out with.
 I found Mason on there and he sent me a number to call him at.
 He had just gotten out of pre-release and I was leaving Costco about to dial his number when no joke he smacks me on the back and says he recognized me from behind because of my "funny ears."
 I didn't even realize I had "funny ears," but a crazy way to link up after around 10 months apart!